 The patient might need to use crutches or a walker for several weeks after the procedure so arranging for these materials before the surgery will prove very helpful.
 Patients should make sure to have a ride home from the hospital and someone to help with everyday tasks, such as cooking, bathing, and doing laundry.
 If the patient lives alone, the surgeon’s staff or hospital discharge planner can help suggest a temporary caretaker.

-What are the Benefits of Arthroplasty?
+What’s the Benefits of Arthroplasty?

 According to the American Academy of Orthopedic Surgeons, a total hip replacement remains associated with reduced mortality, heart failure, depression, and diabetes rates.
 Joint replacements usually last for about 10-15 years and may last longer depending on the specific individual.
 Arthroplasty generally leads to an overall improvement in life quality.

-What are the Complications of Arthroplasty?
+What’s the Complications of Arthroplasty?

 Arthroplasty may present various complications as with any other surgical procedure.
 The possible risks may depend on the individual’s specific medical condition.
 Injury of nerves or blood vessels in the area of surgery may occur and lead to weakness or numbness.
 The surgical procedure may not relieve the joint pain and the complete function of the joint may not return.
 Patients considering arthroplasty should have a detailed discussion with their orthopedic surgeon to understand the potential benefits and risks associated with the procedure and to ensure that the most appropriate treatment option for their specific joint condition.

 Other possible complications may include: